mrehler/ehler-blog-files/Notation Files/Dorico Examples Projects/README.md

 This folder (should be) the meat of what's on here.

-In addition to actual .dorico files, there's PDFs of just about everything in here.
+In addition to actual .dorico files, there's PDFs of just about everything in here, at least for the instruments I have/had in my bands at the time I originally made the proejct.
+But the Dorico file is in here for you to fill in any yourself!

+I make no guarantees of compatibility with these Dorico files.
+If you're using an old version of Dorico, assume they'll break at any time, because I'm liable to resave them under a new version.
+I have no idea how Dorico handles compatbility going backwards, only going forwards.

+## One-off Lessons

+### Roadmap Review

+[Original Article][roadmaparticle]

+### Transposition Lesson

+[Original Article][transpositionlessonarticle]

+## Remington and Chord Sheets

 ## Rhythm Assessments